loveencounterflow/dbay-mirage/README-htmlish-syntax.md

 * in Markdownish,
   * `/```/g` starts a so-called Fenced Code Block (FCB); closed by `/```/g`.

-The present implementation will scan the entire content of a source file line by line, noting which swappers were found on which lines, and record matches in a table (`mrg_swapper_matches`).
+The present implementation will scan the entire content of a source file line by line, noting which fences were found on which lines, and record matches in a table (`mrg_fence_matches`).
 This happens before the parsing of Markdownish and HTMLish syntax proper sets in, so those parsers can be instructed to skip over parts of the document that is of no concern to them.
 For example, consider the following snippet: